xexlabs/xex-contracts/docs/XEX.md

 #### `claimRank(uint term)`
 - Allows a user to claim a rank for minting.
 - Implement a form in the UI that takes a term input and calls this function.
-- The term must be between the minimum and maximum allowed terms.
+- The term must be between the minimum (1 day) and maximum (10 days) allowed terms.
 - This function increases the global rank and creates a new MintInfo for the user.

 #### `claimMintReward()`